Model Characterization and Dark Matter in the Secluded $U(1)^\prime$ Model: The Secluded U(1)' Model

 \section{The Secluded U(1)' Model}

 In this section, we present the relevant ingredient and some salient features of the secluded $U(1)'$ model, which is based on the gauge group $SU(3)_{c}\times SU(2)_{L}\times U(1)_{Y}\times U(1)'$.
-Such an extension of MSSM gauge group can emerge in the grand unified theories (GUTs) based on a gauge group larger than $SU(5)$ such as $SO(10)$ \cite{DeRujula:1980qc,Derendinger:1983aj,Antoniadis:1987dx,Ellis:1988tx} and/or $E_{6}$ \cite{Lazarides:1986cq,Shafi:1978gg,Gursey:1975ki,Bajc:2013qra}.
-In the common convention, these two classes of GUTs yield $U(1)_{\psi}$ and $U(1)_{\chi}$ models, and a general $U(1)'$ framework can be built through the mixing of these two extensions \cite{Langacker:1998tc}.
-Even though they provide a significant enrichment with a single extension of the MSSM gauge group, these models are built with a minimalistic assumption that the MSSM fields are resided in the irreducible representation of $SO(10)$ and/or $SU(5)$, which also determines the quantum numbers of the fields under the $U(1)'$ symmetry.
-On the other hand, a general configuration of the $U(1)'$ charges cannot be restricted to these two classes of the $U(1)'$ models \cite{Bertolini:2010yz,Demir:2005ti,Ellis:2011es,Gogoladze:2009mc,Frank:2020byg,DelleRose:2018eic}.
+Such an extension of MSSM gauge group can emerge in the grand unified theories (GUTs) based on a gauge group larger than $SU(5)$ such as $SO(10)$ \cite{DeRujula:1980qc,Derendinger:1983aj,Antoniadis:1987dx,Ellis:1988tx} and/or $E_{6}$ \cite{Lazarides:1986cq,Shafi:1978gg,Gursey:1975ki,Bajc:2013qra}. {In the common convention the $U(1)^{\prime}$ extension of MSSM results from the $E_{6}$ through the following cascade of the symmetry breakings:}

+{where $U(1)^{\prime}$ group at the end of the breaking chain is, in principle, a linear combination of $U(1)_{\chi}$ and $U(1)_{\psi}$ with charge $Q^{\prime} = Q_{\chi} \cos \theta_{E_6} + Q_{\psi} \sin \theta_{E_6}$.} On the other hand, a general configuration of the $U(1)'$ charges cannot be restricted to these two classes of the $U(1)'$ models \cite{Bertolini:2010yz,Demir:2005ti,Ellis:2011es,Gogoladze:2009mc,Frank:2020byg,DelleRose:2018eic}.
 A general set of equations for the charges can be obtained from the anomaly cancellation condition, and these conditions also depend on the exotic fields involved in the model.
 In our work, we consider the following superpotential: